-WCC Ecology also recommend that the length of management of habitats on site by the applicant is increased from the suggested 5 years to at least 20 years.
-The applicant is prepared to change their landscape management plan in order to meet this requirement.
-WCC Ecology also suggest that annual site visits should be made by a suitably qualified ecologist to assess the condition of the habitats and make recommendations accordingly.
-The applicant is also prepared to update the landscape management plan to this effect.
-Councillors will be updated on this matter prior to the committee meeting.
+WCC Ecology also recommended that the length of management of habitats on site by the applicant was increased from the suggested 5 years to at least 20 years.
+They suggested that annual site visits should be made by a suitably qualified ecologist to assess the condition of the habitats and make recommendations accordingly.
+The applicant has updated the landscape plan following consultation with WCC Ecology and Officers have received confirmation from the County Ecologist that they are satisfied with the updated landscape management plan.